GenericMappingTools/pygmt/doc/install.md

 - [packaging](https://packaging.pypa.io)

 :::{note}
-For the minimum supported versions of the dependencies, please see {doc}`compatibility`.
+For the minimum supported versions of the dependencies, please see {doc}`minversions`.
 :::

 The following are optional dependencies: